Mapping Patterns for Virtual Knowledge Graphs: Preliminaries

-As for the \emph{semantics} of VKG mappings, we illustrate it by means of an example, and refer, e.g., to~\cite{PLCD*08} for more details.
-For examples, we use the concrete syntax adopted in the \ontop \vkg system~\cite{CCKK*17}, in which the answer variables of the source query are indicated in the target atom by enclosing them in \verb|{|\,$\cdots$\verb|}|, and in which each mapping is identified by an Id.
+In the following, we provide an example of mapping and virtual ABox derived through it.
+For the examples, we will use the concrete syntax adopted by the \ontop \vkg system~\cite{CCKK*17}, in which the source query is expressed in \sql and each target atom is expressed as an \emph{\rdf triple pattern with templates}.
+The answer variables of the source query occurring in the target atoms are distinguished by enclosing them in curly brackets \verb|{|\,$\cdots$\verb|}|.
 The following is an example mapping expressed in such syntax:

-The effect of such mapping, when applied to a DB instance $\D$ for $\Sigma$, is to populate the class \texttt{:Person} with IRIs constructed by replacing the answer variable \texttt{ssn} occurring in the template in the target atom with the corresponding assigments for that variable in the answers to the source query evaluated over $\D$.
+The first line is a prefix declaration, used to abbreviate URIs.
+For instance, \texttt{ex:Person} is an abbreviation for the URI \texttt{http://www.example.com/Person}.
+The effect of such mapping, when applied to a DB instance $\D$ for $\Sigma$, is to populate the class \texttt{ex:Person} with IRIs constructed by replacing the answer variable \texttt{ssn} occurring in the target atom with the corresponding assigments for that variable in the solution mappings to the source query evaluated over $\D$.
+For instance, if the \sql query in the source retrieves the solution mappings (\texttt{ssn} $\mapsto$ \texttt{000-00-0000}) and (\texttt{ssn} $\mapsto$ \texttt{000-00-0001}), then the mapping above produces the following RDF graph (expressed in the Turtle~\cite{W3Crec-RDF-1.1-Turtle} syntax):